 \subsection{Text Cleaning of Job Ads}

-Before attempting to extract attributes from job ads we start with some simple cleaning of the texts contained in vacancies.
-We start by searching for HTML tags in the vacancies.
-We do this to avoid considering words that are part of HTML code to indicate job attributes, and to reduce the number of words considered by the model we use to generate phrases for attribute detection.
-HTML tags always start with ``$<$" and end with ``$>$".
-We keep a record of which ads are detected with this pattern and remove the corresponding tags.
+Before extracting attributes from job ads, we apply some simple text cleaning.
+We first search for and remove HTML tags, which always take the form ``$<$...$>$'', to avoid treating HTML code as potential job attributes and to reduce the number of words processed by the phrase-generation model.
+We keep a record of which ads contain such tags.

-Second, we replace numbers in the texts with flags indicating their range and whether the number was followed by a percentage.
-We do this to be able to group similar phrases containing different numbers.
-For example, ``50 \%" and ``40 \%" are commonly used to indicate part time jobs.
-By grouping every phrase of the form `\{a number below 100\} \%' we avoid having to search for every number less than a hundred followed by a percentage sign.
-We start by flagging numbers less than 100 (equal to 100) followed by a percentage sign or the word ``percentage''.
-We then create separate flags for each remaining integer less than or equal to four, remaining numbers between 0 and 100, the number 100, and numbers greater than 100.
+We replace numbers in ads with flags indicating their range and whether they are followed by a percentage sign.
+This allows us to group similar phrases that differ only in their specific numbers.
+For example, ``50\,\%'' and ``40\,\%'' both commonly indicate part-time jobs, so we group all phrases of the form \{number below 100\}\,\% under a single flag rather than searching for each value individually.
+Specifically, we flag numbers below 100 (and 100 itself) followed by a percentage sign or the word ``percentage''.
+We then assign separate flags to each integer from one to four, remaining numbers in $(0, 100)$, the number 100, and numbers greater than 100.

-Before storing the vacancies, we split the ads into distinct sentences, and sentences into distinct words.
-This is primarily done because the language model we use to expand the dictionary of target phrases expects input in this form.
-Splitting sentences also has the advantage of separating the words at the end of one sentence from the words in the beginning of the next.
-We use the Python package \verb|nltk| to do these splits.
-The package uses a model that is trained on a corpus in Norwegian, and it avoids splitting at periods that are not at the end of sentences, e.g., as part of a common abbreviation.
+Before storing the ads, we split each ad into sentences and each sentence into words.
+We do this because the language model we use to expand the dictionary of target phrases expects input in this form.
+Splitting into sentences also prevents words at the end of one sentence from being conflated with words at the beginning of the next.
+We use the Python package \verb|nltk| for this, with a tokenization model trained on a Norwegian corpus.
+The model correctly handles periods that do not mark sentence boundaries, such as those appearing in common abbreviations.